ExperiencersInternational/tvsetup/readme.md

 Most channels are ordered in the Freeview style, so you'll feel right at home.

-For update information, follow me over on Mastodon @experiencersinternational@mstdn.social.
+For update information, follow me over on the fediverse `@experiencersinternational@mstdn.social`.

 If you want to contribute, read the [contributing guide](docs/contributing_guide.md) first.